 - Difficulties concentrating, participating in therapy, and digesting new information

-- Sudden appearance of obsessive thinking regarding drugs and alcohol or old behaviors
+- The sudden appearance of obsessive thinking regarding drugs and alcohol or old behaviors

 - Considering leaving treatment